MichelML/wilt/README.md

 - Taking care of your relationships is key

 # 2021-06-09
-- We're all human, and miscarriage can happen to you.
+- We're all human, and miscarriage can happen to you, and it's ok.

 # 2021-06-10